 5.2.1 Continuously Transposed Conductor Insulation Thickness Measurement

-Take a sample with a length of not less than 100 mm; use a sharp blade to cut the insulation layer of the sample, remove the transposed core under the conditions of not affecting the inter-layer mutual positions of the insulation layers, press the insulation sleeve flat, use the measurement tool of the least count shall not be more than 0.01 mm, measurement pressure of (8 - 14) N, and measurement rod and measurement seat diameter of (5 - 8) mm to measure the insulation layer thickness Δ; measure three points, and take the average value as the measurement result.
+Take a sample with a length of not less than 100 mm; use a sharp blade to cut the insulation layer of the sample, remove the transposed core under the conditions of not affecting the inter-layer mutual positions of the insulation layers, press the insulation sleeve flat, use the measurement tool of the least count shall not be more than 0.01 mm, measurement pressure of (8 to 14) N, and measurement rod and measurement seat diameter of (5 to 8) mm to measure the insulation layer thickness Δ; measure three points, and take the average value as the measurement result.

 5.2.2 Continuously Transposed Conductor Dimension Measurement

-Take a straight sample of length about 300 - 400 mm use a suitable instrument for measurement, having precision of at least 0.02 mm, measurement pressure of about 100 N/cm2, and measurement range of (0 - 300) mm to measure at least three points and take the average value as the measurement result.
+Take a straight sample of length about 300 mm to 400 mm use a suitable instrument for measurement, having precision of at least 0.02 mm, measurement pressure of about 100 N/cm2, and measurement range of (0 to 300) mm to measure at least three points and take the average value as the measurement result.

 5.2.3 Transposition Pitch Measurement